mraible/mongock-docs/site/what-is-mongock/what-is-mongock.md

 As part of the development, we have a new User Story which requires your application to get some clients data from a third party system and persist them into database, in the `clients` table/collection.
 This is only required once and must be performed as part of the release.

-In addition, the **client-service** is deployed in a Distributed environment running with more than one node and with horizontal scaling.
+In addition, the **client-service** is deployed in a distributed environment running with more than one node and with horizontal scaling.

 ### 2. Your migration changes ([ChangeUnit](/migration/))
 We first need to implement the migration to retrieve the data from the third party system and persist it in the database.
 For this we use the ChangeUnit, which is Mongock's unit of Migration.
 This will be where we write the code.